Huhngoku/ADVOCATE/doc/Replay.md

         ...
 }
 ```
 this will still select one of this cases by random.
-I cannot think about a situation, where such a construct would be useful, but it should still work and must therefor
-be handled correctly.
-This case is not implemented yet.
+To make sure, that those select statements will also be replayed correctly, we use the internal index `casi` for the cases, used in the implementation of the select statement.
+This case is not identical to the ordering of the select cases but is still deterministic.
+For this reason it is possible to use this index as an identifier for a specific case.
+From this, when the select determines, if a select case is usable, we reject every case, for which the index is not correct.